-- the choice of schools homeless children are eligible to attend; - that no homeless child is required to attend a separate school for homeless children; - that homeless children shall be provided comparable services, including transportation services, educational services, and meals; and that homeless children should not be stigmatized by school personnel.
+- the choice of schools homeless children are eligible to attend: - that no homeless child is required to attend a separate school for homeless children; - that homeless children shall be provided comparable services, including transportation services, educational services, and meals; and that homeless children should not be stigmatized by school personnel.

 If the district sends a homeless child to a school other than the school of origin or the school requested by the parent or guardian, the district must provide the parents a written explanation for, including notice of the right to appeal, the decision.
-The information must also be provided whenever a dispute arises over school selection [ESSA Title IX, Part C, §722(g)(3)(B)].
-Each LEA liaison for homeless children and youth shall ensure the parents or guardians of homeless children and youth shall ensure the parents or guardians of homeless children and youth shall ensure the parents or guardians of homeless children and youth shall ensure the caucation of their children fESSA Title IX, Part C, §722(g)(6)(A)(iv)].
-Public notice of the educational rights of homeless children and youths is disseminated where such children and youths receive services under the McKinney-Vento Act, such as schools, family shelters, and soup kitchens [ESSA Title X, Part C, §722(g)(6)(A)(v)].
+The information must also be provided whenever a dispute arises over school selection [ESSA Tule IX, Fart C, §722(g)(3)(B)].
+Each LEA liaison for homeless children and youth shall ensure the parents or guardians of homeless children and youth are informed of the educational and related opportunities available to their children and are provided with meaningful opportunities to participate in the education of their children [ESSA Title IX, Part C, §722(g)(6)(A)(iv)].
+Public notice of the educational rights of homeless children and youths is dissectified and youths receive services under the McKinney-Veuto Act, such as schools, family shelters, and soup kitchens [ESSA Title X, Part C, §722(g)(6)(A)(v)].

 21st Century Community Learning Centers

-A program or activity funded as part of a 21st Century Community Learning Center providing before and after school activities to advance student academic achievement must undergo periodic evaluation to assess its progress toward achieving its goal of providing high-quality opportunities for academic enrichment.
+A program or activity funded as part of a 21st Century Community Learning Center providing before and after school activities to advance student academic achievement must undergo periodic evaluation to ssess its progress toward achieving its goal of providing high-quality opportunities for academic enrichment.
 The results of evaluations shall be made available to the public upon request, with public notice of such availability provided [ESEA §4205(b)(2)].